-Ford F-150 owners have reported 65 problems related to engine clicking and tapping noises (under the engine and engine cooling category).
+Ford F-150 owners have reported 68 problems related to engine clicking and tapping noises (under the engine and engine cooling category).

 See all problems of the 2004 Ford F-150.

-The car involved was a 2009 Ford F-150.
 While driving 60 mph, I left off the accelerator to slow down to 45 mph the posted speed limit ahead.
 At 45 mph, I slightly touched the accelerator to maintain the 45 mph speed limit, the rpm's went over 4000 and would not stop.
 I applied the brake, but the engine kept the rpm's between 4000 and 4200.
 I stomped on the brake with both feet and the un-intended acceleration stayed at the higher rpm.
 I could hear the anti-lock brakes engage to help slow the truck down, but the engine labored over 4000 rpm.
 I was concerned with not being able to stop the truck, so I shifted the transmission into neutral and coasted to the berm of the road with the engine staying at a very high rpm.
 Once I came to a complete stop, I shifted the truck into park and the rpm's were over 6000.
 I immediately shut off the engine and waited a few seconds before trying to re-start the truck.
 I checked the condition of the floor mat ASAP to verify it was not on top of the accelerator.
 This happened to my wife less than a year ago and nothing was found at the Ford dealership and the ogc reviews suggested that the floor mat may have caused the first un-intended acceleration.
 As I turned the key, the engine would not start and it made a clicking noise.
 I got out of the truck and opened the hood to check the motor.
 I could not see anything, so I went back into the cab and started the truck.
 It started, but would not idle, the rpm's went to over 6000 and stayed constant.
 I shut the truck off again and waited a few seconds and on the third attempt, I shut the truck back off, because the rpm's would not idle and went to 6000 and stayed there.
 I adjusted the power adjustable foot pedals and waited a few seconds and the truck started and idled at normal rpm's.
 I left the truck at the dealership on 7/31/13 for an inspection.
-It was 07/20/2013 when this engine clicking and tapping noises issue happened.

 See all problems of the 2009 Ford F-150.